navcoin/navcoin-org/content/roadmap/cold-staking.md

 externalUrl: https://github.com/NAVCoin/npips/blob/npip-0004/npip-0002.mediawiki
 ---

-Allowing for NAV, which are stored offline, to sign staking inputs that greatly increase the security of funds used for staking.
+Allowing for NAV, which are stored offline, to sign staking inputs that greatly increase the security of funds used for&nbsp;staking.